zepouet/training-k8S/exercises/QuotasLimits/exercise1.md

 kubectl delete limitrange myfirstlimitrange
 ```

+# External documentation

+Those documentations can help you to go further in this topic :

+* Kubernetes official documentation on [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/)
+* Kubernetes official documentation on [how to manage resource quotas in a namespace](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/quota-memory-cpu-namespace/)
+* Kubernetes official documentation on the [configuration of CPU limits](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/cpu-default-namespace/)
+* Kubernetes official documentation on the [configuation of memory limits](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/)

 # Exercise

 The purpose of this section is to manage each steps of the lifecycle of an application to better understand each concepts of the Kubernetes course.

 The main objective in this module is to understand how to dynamically and automatically manage the limits of CPU and memory of Pods and manage resource quotas of the namespace.

+**Solution** is given but try to do it without reading it.

 ## Resource quota